-A couple of months ago we had the opportunity to develop an innovative financial application powered by Bitcoin - a virtual cryptocurrency that isn’t going anywhere any time soon!
-You might actually want to start using Bitcoin already.
+A couple of months ago we had the opportunity to develop an innovative financial application powered by Bitcoin – a virtual cryptocurrency that isn’t going anywhere any time soon!
+You might actually want to start using it already.

-The project that I’m developing is basically a money transfer system that uses a Bitcoin wallet.
+The project that I’m developing is basically a money transfer system that uses a Bitcoin mobile wallet.
 I’ll start off by explaining the advantages of mobile payment transfer apps, as well as by explaining their implementation.

 1. The simplest form of exchange

 The digital nature of Bitcoin makes the virtual currency a perfect solution for cross-border transactions.
 It is fast and low-cost.
 Other payment options are slower and more expensive.
 With this cryptocurrency there are no foreign exchange rates or other hassles.

 You can purchase Bitcoin online for any other currency through an exchange, or buy for cash from a local seller.
 You can also try to mine them on your own, of course, but this will require you to set a machine aside and have it endlessly run algorithms.
 Also, because of the increasing complexity of algorithms over time, it is not possible for a standard home PC to effectively mine Bitcoin today.
 People who actually make money from mining it by dedicated mining rigs with chips that are specially optimized to solve the cryptocurrency hashes.

 Whether you buy Bitcoin or mine it, it is transferred to a digital wallet where it is stored locally.
 Like the wallet you carry in your pocket, your digital Bitcoin wallet CAN get lost!